In Flow, Mihaly Csikszentmihalyi, the author, dissects what “flow” is and how we can reach it.

 And personally, I found some recommendations to reach flow anytime and anywhere borderline ridiculous.

-Trying to grocery shop or fold T-shirts to achieve flow didn’t seem like it adds anything to life.
+Trying to grocery shop or fold T-shirts to achieve flow didn’t seem like it added anything to life.

-I personally feel it’s much better to grocery shop while listening to some music and/or looking and interacting with the people around.
+I personally feel it’s much better to grocery shop while listening to some music and/or looking at and interacting with the people around.

 - Silly differentiation between “pleasure” and “enjoyment”

-The author seems to have an agenda to raise “enjoyment” over “base pleasures”.
+The author seems to have an agenda to promote “enjoyment” over “base pleasures”.

 And he says that pleasures don’t make us better.